How do I know if I am ready to return to work?

 - If I can’t return to my job, do I know what other options I have (for example: train for another job, return to school, or retire)?

 - I would like to volunteer.
-Do I know where to find information about volunteering?
+How do I find volunteer opportunities that are right for me?